Should You Always Negotiate Salary?

 At FairComp, our mission is to level the playing field and help people get paid more.

-That’s why we’re building the only verified source of pay information, by employees, for employees.
+That’s why we’re building a trustworthy source of pay information, by employees, for employees.

 You shouldn’t have to wonder if you’re being paid fairly.